GiovanniLuigi/ShowsApp/README.md

   * cocoapods 1.9.3

-To run simply open the built project (ShowsApp.xcworkspace) with xcode and run or Run pod install in the project root folder and then open ShowsApp.xcworkspace or Select one of the distribution .ipa located at ShowsAppIPA folder, install it in your device and run
+To run simply open the built project (ShowsApp.xcworkspace) with xcode and run or Run pod install in the project root folder and then open ShowsApp.xcworkspace